 The pension withdrawal was a huge policy that represented 7.1% in terms of the monthly income of the households (it is divided by 6 to account that the pension withdrawal happens only once and not as a recurring payment), but with an heterogeneous impact.
 The average borrower could count on a pension withdrawal of 164% of its total debt.
-However, the median and the percentile 25 of the borrowers can only pay 16.1% and 3.0%, respectively, of their debts by using the pension withdrawal.
+However, the median and the percentile 25 of the borrowers can pay pay 16.1% and 3.0%, respectively, of their debts by using the pension withdrawal.
+Therefore, while there are plenty